DongeunPaeng/spring-blog/README.md

 - Spring security has been updated several times after the book is published
 - You can refer to my repository instead

+#### CI/CD

+- Travis CI is a bit obsolete; need to migrate to GitHub Actions
+- Continuous Delivery using Nginx can be overridden with Blue/Green deployments provided by AWS